Soldiers, Civilians, Guests Celebrate United States Army Reserve Legal Command Change of Command

+Soldiers, civilians and distinguished guests of the U.S. Army Reserve Legal Command recently welcomed a new commander while reflecting on the unit’s distinguished service in the face of adversity caused by the COVID-19 pandemic.

-The colorguard of the United States Army Reserve Legal Command retires the colors during a change of command ceremony held Friday, March 26 on Joint Base Myer-Henderson Hall, Virginia.
+Brig.
+Gen. William Dyer III assumed command of the U.S. Army Reserve Legal Command from Brig.
+Gen. Marilyn Chiafullo during a ceremony held Friday, March 26 on Joint Base Myer Henderson Hall.
+Shortly after the change of command’s conclusion, Chiafullo’s service was celebrated and honored during a retirement ceremony.

+Chiafullo led USARLC since April, 2019, focusing much of the unit’s training and operations towards integration with fellow Reserve and Active Duty components.
+She spearheaded efforts to develop and implement the Command’s Total Force Readiness Exercise, an arduous two week training event preparing Soldiers of the unit to provide expertise in austere, legally ambiguous environments.

+“This is really one of the rare moments in our JAG [Judge Advocate General] Corps when Soldiers of the best law firm in the world and their Families get together and celebrate achievement,” said Lt.
+Gen. Charles Pede, Judge Advocate General of the United States Army.

 |Date Taken: